 Mercer Council is committed to its mission of creating pathways to reduce substance-related challenges through education, support, advocacy, and partnerships throughout our community.

-Mercer Council implements research-based programs to provide children and families with tools that empower them to make healthy, safe and responsible choices.
+Mercer Council offers a variety of evidence-based programs, services and support to provide children and families with tools that empower them to make healthy, safe and responsible choices.

 The Mercer Council was founded in 1978 by Kay McGrath.
 Her mission at that time was to prevent addiction, assist those suffering from addiction in getting treatment, and educate everyone about what they could do to reduce the adverse outcomes of addiction.
 Kay worked to extend the reach of the Council through any means she could.
 Geetha Arulmohan continued the tradition of strong female leadership in 2003 as she restored the Council’s financial foundation and purchased and renovated our current building so that we can continue to get the benefits of owning our property.
 She focused on Cross-training all staff to encourage all grant programs to collaborate, which ensured the continuation and expansion of services to meet the needs of the Mercer County residents.